Winterizing Winterizing — Can Pool Covers Be Recycled? Complete Disposal Guide

 What do I do with my old pool cover?
 Can it be recycled?

-I'm finally replacing my beat-up pool cover after years of patches and repairs, but now I'm staring at this massive piece of material wondering what the heck to do with it.
+Opened my pool storage shed yesterday to find my cover completely shredded after years of patches, and now I'm stuck with this massive tarp I can't dispose of properly.
 I really don't want to just throw it in the dumpster if there's a better option - it seems like such a waste!

 I called my local recycling center and they had no clue what I was talking about.
 The cover is one of those vinyl ones with the foam backing, so it's not like it's a single material.
 Does anyone know if there are places that actually take these things?
 I'm hoping there's some specialized facility or program I don't know about, because sending this thing to a landfill feels wrong.